oscaribv/pyaneti/README.md

 ## ** Dependencies **

-You need to have in your computer:
+You need to install in your computer:
 * gfortran
 * numpy
 * matplotlib